• Skip to primary navigation

 Happy Christmas Eve everyone!
 I know this is kind of last minute for sharing a holiday recipe, especially one that makes amazing gifts, but I couldn’t resist.
 I just can’t keep deez nutz to myself!
 I also can’t stop referring to them as deez nutz.
 (Yes, I am well aware that I have the maturity level of a 12 year old boy.)

 The amount pictured is about 1/3 of the recipe (because the rest got eaten) so if you give away half-pint mason jars you should be able to fill four or five of them per batch.
-These spiced pecans have an addicting balance of salty and sweet, with a hint of spice and a toasty decadent richness that is perfect for the holidays.
+You might want to do a double batch.

 Enjoy and Merry Christmas!